 Osteopathy is an established, recognised system of diagnosis and treatment, which is a safe and natural approach to healthcare.
-It focuses on the musculoskeletal system; the bones, muscles, ligaments and connective tissues and the way in which this inter-relates to the body as a whole.
-Our treatment is individually tailored towards every patient and diagnosis is carried out through discussion, observation and touch.
-Gentle stretching and mobilising techniques as well as joint manipulation are used to help facilitate healing.
-All osteopaths must be registered with the General Osteopathic Council.
+It focuses on the musculoskeletal system, the bones, muscles, ligaments and connective tissues and how this inter-relates to the body as a whole.
+Our treatments are, individually tailored towards each patient and diagnosis is carried out through discussion, observation and touch.
+Gentle stretching and mobilising techniques, as well as joint manipulation, are used to help facilitate healing.
+It is a requirement for osteopaths to register with the General Osteopathic Council.

 Who do you treat?